Selection of 3 products from

 Do not handle this product if you are pregnant, think you are pregnant or if you are breast feeding.

-Do not use this product if you have a known sensitivity to bromide.
+Do not handle this product if you have a known sensitivity to bromide.

 Wash hands thoroughly immediately after breaking or handling any tablets.